University of San Francisco’s Center for Asia Pacific Studies welcomes domestic and

 with USF's faculty, students, and staff.
 Faculty on sabbatical are particularly

 encouraged to apply.
-Please note this is not a fellowship program and visiting scholars do not receive a salary/stipend.
+Please note this is not a fellowship program; visiting scholars do not receive a salary/stipend and must be self-funded.

 University of San